 Myopia Control: Why Does Measuring the Length of the Eye Matter?

-Myopia is when you can see closer objects very clearly but far away they are blurred.
+Myopia is when you can see closer objects very clearly, but far away, they are blurred.

 These risk statistics are truly concerning, and given multiple members of my own family are myopic, they hit very close to home.
-Its why I have been approaching myopia with a preventative mindset for 15 years and why Envision Optical through our specialist Gold Coast Myopia Control Clinic, has recently become the only local optometrist to have the industry leading Zeiss machine to accurately measure axial length to within 0.01mm.
+Its why I have been approaching myopia with a preventative mindset for 15 years and why Envision Optical through our specialist Gold Coast Myopia Control Clinic, has recently become the only local optometrist to have the industry-leading Zeiss machine to accurately measure the axial length to within 0.01mm.

 We now perform this measurement at each initial myopia exam and then at every subsequent review visit every 6 months to monitor for further progression and help judge our myopia control treatment programs' effectiveness.

 The simple fact is that myopia can no longer be considered just simple short-sightedness, which is corrected by basic glasses or contact lenses.
 It is a condition with severe potential side effects, with higher prescriptions meaning vastly increased risk of future eye disease.
 It is imperative to have a preventative approach and closely monitor patients to ensure treatments effectively control progression.
 Axial length measurement is an essential part of this monitoring.

 Your Burleigh Water and Tweed Heads Eye Doctor is Here for You